casper-network/docs/source/docs/casper/workflow/signer-guide.md

 -   To rename an account, click the edit icon next to the account name, enter the new name and click **UPDATE**.
 -   To delete an account, click the delete icon next to the account name.
 A Remove Account notification pops-up.
 To approve the deletion, enter the password to your vault and click **REMOVE**.
 -   To view the account information, such as the public key and the account hash, click the key-shaped icon.
--   To download a copy of the account keys, click the down-arrow icon.
-A set of three keys, the public key, public key hex, and the secret key are downloaded to your computer.
+-   To download a copy of the secret key, click the down-arrow icon.
+The secret key is downloaded to your computer.

 ### 4.3 Connected Sites